rawitat/gtypist_lessons/programming_quotes.typ

 S:Java is the SUV of programming tools.

 *:JAVACS_21
-I:Thant Tessman
+I:Thant Tessman, "comp.lang.scheme", Jun 2000
-S:Arguing that Java is better than C++ is like arguing that grasshoppers taste :better than tree bark.
+S:You're posting to a Scheme group.
+Around here, arguing that Java is better :than C++ is like arguing that grasshoppers taste better than tree bark.

 *:JAVACS_22
 I:Paul Graham